-- Sprinkle with salt and then use the side of the knife to mash the garlic and salt together to make a paste.
+- Sprinkle with half of the salt and then use the side of the knife to mash the garlic and salt together to make a paste.

-One of the tricks you’ll see me do around here is that I like to toast nuts.
-That’s because toasting nuts makes them more flavorful and that way you can use less of them.
-It brings out their nuttiness if you will.
-Let them cool a bit before adding them to the food processor.
+You’ll also want to toast your walnuts before adding them to the puree.
+Toasting nuts makes them more flavorful and that way you can use less of them.
+It brings out their nuttiness. *Let them cool a bit before adding them to the food processor.

 - Set up your food processor with a steel blade attachment.